kurisuu6/bearing-dt-rag-llm/README.md

 The repository does not include the IMS raw dataset, `SKF.pdf`, parsed SKF chapters, generated RAG chunks, vector indexes, DT databases, or manuscript files.
-These materials are excluded by `.gitignore` and must be obtained or generated locally according to their respective terms of use.
+These materials must be obtained or generated locally according to their respective terms of use.
 The repository contains only code, reviewed question data, and metric-only experiment summaries.

 ## Repository Layout